cloudflare/cloudflare-docs/content/workers/platform/smart-placement.md

 ![Smart Placement and Service Bindings](/images/workers/platform/smart-placement-service-bindings.png)

 Enabling Smart Placement on your back-end Worker will invoke it close to your back-end service, while the front-end Worker serves requests close to the user.
-This architecture maintatins fast, reactive front-ends while also improving latency when the back-end Worker is called.
+This architecture maintains fast, reactive front-ends while also improving latency when the back-end Worker is called.

 ## Give feedback on Smart Placement